 Fiat Chrysler withdraws merger offer for Renault

-Fiat Chrysler said on Wednesday it was withdrawing its US$35 billion merger offer for Renault.

-PARIS/MILAN: Fiat Chrysler said on Wednesday it was withdrawing its US$35 billion merger offer for Renault.
+PARIS: Fiat Chrysler said on Wednesday (Jun 5) it was withdrawing its US$35 billion merger offer for Renault, calling off what would have been a landmark deal to create the world's third-biggest automaker.

 A source close to the French carmaker's board said FCA took the decision after France sought to delay a decision on the deal.